-As a strategy to accelerate the transition towards a sustainable future, many people are using Permaculture as a tool.
+As a strategy to accelerate the transition towards a sustainable future, many people use Permaculture as a tool.
 This methodology offers a radical approach to food production and urban renewal, water, energy and pollution.
 It integrates ecology, landscape, organic gardening, architecture and agro-forestry in creating a rich and sustainable way of living.
 It uses appropriate technology giving high yields for low energy inputs, achieving a resource of great diversity and stability.

 At the heart of all permaculture design and practice is a set of ethics of caring for the earth, caring for people and sharing resources, which remains constant, whether we are creating an urban garden, a 1000-hectare forest or an ecovillage.
-Yet the transition to sustainable future touches on core issues of our societies, which may seem a little frightening to some.
+Yet, the transition to a sustainable future touches on core issues of our societies, which may seem a little frightening to some.
 It demands that we reflect on our collective values and lifestyles.

 Behaving ‘sustainably’ translates thought into action, world views into movements.
 The cultural transformation demands that each country, community, household and individual involves new ways of looking at the world and how we walk on the surface of this amazing planet.